How to Build an Ideal Clients List for Freelance Writing

 Think of it like your own personal sales pipeline.
 It helps you:

-- Note who your main contact is at each company
+• Note who your main contact is at each company once you’ve made contact

 Inside Pop Club, member April uses her Ideal Clients List to:

-A tiny list can make a huge difference when you stick with it.
+A simple list can make a huge difference!

 Start with your niche.
 Then brainstorm all the ways money flows in that space.
 Think in categories: